macfrei/nextjs-mongoose-exercise-template/README.md

 MONGODB_URL='mongodb://127.0.0.1:27017/<name-of-db>'
 ```

-Make sure to add the name of your collection to the url!
+Make sure to add the name of your database to the url!

 ## Task 3